 Your chatbot can effectively gather feedback from your customers.
 You can build a feedback form into your conversational flow and ask the users to write in their experience with your brand in your chatbot.
 This will not only help you track efficiency, but also help you improvise on things that you feel your brand must be lacking behind in.
 A customer service chatbot softens the approach to gathering feedback by naturally introducing questions in their conversations.

 While it's no shocker that chatbots can deliver information and quality solutions to customers, they're also able to make their interactions fun.
-Give your chatbot a personality and your conversations a touch of humor.
+Give your chatbot a personality and your conversations a touch of humour.
 This engages the customers a lot more, makes the conversation interactive, and can also increase the number of visitors, leaving a lasting impression in their minds.

 Lead nurturing is an essential part of every company's marketing strategy; and unfortunately, it's also extremely tricky and time-consuming.
 Chatbots can attract leads by engaging them in interactive conversations.
 They allow you to gather the information you need to then create personalised messages that can help guide your users through their consumer journey.
 With this, you'll be able to tailor your marketing efforts to each lead that visits your website or social media profiles.

 Oftentimes, brands have a passive approach to customer interactions.
 They only communicate with their audience once a consumer has contacted them first.
 A chatbot in this aspect, sends a welcome notification when a person arrives on your website.
 This makes you initiate conversations with your customers and makes you seem more proactive, thus enhancing your brand's reputation.
 An increase in customer-brand interactions can have a positive effect on your sales numbers too.

 Consumers don't want to be bombarded with emails, text messages, and other notifications every time something happens regarding your business, products, or services.
 Because chatbots are able to capture and analyze data, they're also able to send personalized notifications through social media that are relevant to each and every user.